-The problem of copyist errors is especially significant for the Old Testament manuscripts, since they are much older and, therefore, according to Nicole and Michaels (on page 99 of their book), “were subject to many more years of copying and recopying, and were translated into other languages earlier in history than were the New Testament texts.”
+The problem of copyist errors is especially significant for the Old Testament manuscripts, since they are much older and, therefore, Nicole and Michaels state on page 99 of their previously cited book, that these manuscripts “were subject to many more years of copying and recopying, and were translated into other languages earlier in history than were the New Testament texts.”

 Nicole and Michaels also discuss one of the problems of actually translating the Bible.
-On page 78 of their book, they state,
+On page 78 of the same book, they provide the following commentary:

 [I]n translation it is very difficult to provide a statement in another language which says absolutely no less and no more than the original and which conveys precisely the same impression to the hearer or the reader.
 Since most people do not have access to the Bible in the original languages, this may appear very disturbing, for they may fear that the human process of translating has substantially impaired the authority of the original Word of God.
 But . . . the argument appears to raise fears that are not warranted by the facts of the case.